Projects

 Synopsis and Position

-The aim is to create a book that speaks.
-Spoken on Country by a Barkindji elder and poet, in dialogue with two white poets and a number of indigenous interlocutors, taped and then transcribed, A Book that Opens, will comprise a popularly-accessible archive of story-based knowledge about river management down the Barka / Darling River, and about care of the ancient fish-traps at Brewarrina.
-The evidence of extensive Aboriginal management of rivers, deserts and forests prior to 1788 is there but it has been widely ignored by a settler society anxious to maintain rights over a continent claimed as “unused” land.
-Focussing on the material and story-based evidence of such practices, the project constitutes a practice-based experiment in archiving the kinds of dialogic intellectual practice and care for Country that indigenous thinkers have sustained for millennia.
+The aim was to create a book that speaks.
+Spoken on Country by a Barkindji elder and poet, in dialogue with two white poets and five Barkindji, Nyempa, Kunya and Murrawarri interlocutors, taped and then transcribed in the form of a playscript, the bulk of A Book that Opens comprises an archive of conversation-based knowledge about river management down the Barka / Darling River, and about care of the ancient fish-traps at Brewarrina.
+The evidence of extensive Aboriginal management of rivers, deserts and forests prior to 1788 is there, but it has been widely ignored by a settler society anxious to maintain rights over a continent initially claimed as “unused” land.
+Focussing on the material and oral evidence of such care for Country, the project constitutes a practice-based experiment in archiving the kinds of dialogic intellectual practice that indigenous thinkers have sustained on and around the Southern island continent for for millennia.
+Bookend chapters record the project team’s improvised oral presentations on the project in Canberra, both prior to and after these conversations with traditional owners, which makes for estranging parallels between conversational intellectual practice on campus and out on Country.

 Objectives and Methods